-Our local CSE team is part of The Complex Safeguarding Team based at Wigan Police Station.
+Our local Child Exploitation team is currently known as The Complex Safeguarding Team based at Wigan Police Station.
 The Team deals with Child Sexual Exploitation, Child Criminal Exploitation, Human Trafficking, Modern Slavery, FGM and Homicide.
-The process regarding reporting CSE or other forms of Exploitation concerns is as follows: Safeguarding Officer to put in a referral into Children's Social Care with a note added 'FAO Complex Safeguarding Team'.
-Alternatively, information can be shared via secure email to the Complex Safeguarding Team for discussion at their Daily Governance Meetings prior to putting in a referral.
-Our safeguarding Officer Hayley Russell sits on the MGM (Monthly Governance Meeting) for young people open to the Complex Safeguarding team as part of a mutli-agency approach to supporting young people affected by CSE/CCE and other forms of exploitation.
+Please note that this team will soon be transition into a multi-agency service known as REACH (The Policy will be updated to reflect this).
+The process regarding reporting CSE or other forms of Exploitation concerns is as follows: Safeguarding Team to put in a referral into Children's Social Care, Alternatively, information can be shared via secure email to the Complex Safeguarding Team for discussion at their Daily Governance Meetings prior to putting in a referral eg. To be explored or the young person may already be open to CSC and or CST.
+Our safeguarding Officer Hayley Russell sits on the Bi Monthly Governance Meeting for Missing Children and young people open to the Complex Safeguarding team as part of a mutli-agency approach to supporting young people affected by CSE/CCE and other forms of exploitation.

-The process for sharing information/intel with the Complex safeguarding team is to complete a Partnership Agency Intelligence Form and send to the following address securely using a password protected document or Egress Switch: Wigan.publicprotection@gmp.pnn.police.uk.
+The process for sharing information/intel with the Complex safeguarding team is to complete a Partnership Agency Intelligence Form and send to the following address securely using a password protected document or Egress

-Please note that if you are required to complete a PAIF as the staff member who has witnessed an incident this will be completed under the safeguarding Officer or a member of Safeguarding
+Switch: Wigan.publicprotection@gmp.pnn.police.uk.

-Team's guidance.
+Please note that if you are required to complete a PIF as the staff member who has witnessed an incident this will be completed under the safeguarding Officer or a member of Safeguarding Team's guidance.
 It will be the responsibility of the Safeguarding team to submit the form once you have completed it.